mykki92/CI_PP2_BRAIN_GAMES/README.md

 10. [Credits](#credits)
 11. [Acknowledgements](#acknowledgements)

+## Introduction
+Brain Games is a website that features logic, memory and knowledge based JavaScript games, targeted to users that want quick and fun games to play that will keep their mind active during a break at work for example.
+It is designed to be an interactive platform on which more and more games will be added over time to keep users interested and engaged.

 ## Project Goals

+The goal of this project is to create an interactive game platform featuring JavaScript games that are clearly presented, user friendly, engaging and challenging.

 ### User Goals

+- To play games that are engaging and challenging
+- Be able to learn something while playing

 ### Site Owner Goals

+- Develop an expandable Javascript game platform
+- Provide fast and engaging content to users
+- Make design simple and user-friendly
+- Make games responsive and accessible
+- Gain feedback from users

 ## User Experience

 ### Target Audience

+- Users that want to be entertained and challenged
+- Users with an interest in general knowledge
+- Users with an interest in logic/memory based games

 ### User Requirements and Expectations

+- Simple and attractive design
+- Clear and simple instructions where necessary
+- User friendly navigation and accessible features
+- Responsiveness on range of devices and screen sizes
+- Feedback from page to be clear and brief
+- Means of contacting the developer
+- Having an option to leave feedback

 ### User Stories

 #### First-time User
+0. As a first time user, I want to understand what the game is about
+1. As a first time user, I want the game rules and controls to be easily understandable
+2. As a first time user, I want the game to be engaging and interactive
+3. As a first time user, I want the game to be challenging
+4. As a first time user, I want to be able to see my progress through the game
+5. As a first time user, I want the game to be responsive across different devices and screen sizes

 #### Returning User
+6. As a returning user, I want to learn something playing the game
+7. As a returning user, I want to be able to restart the game when I finish
+8. As a returning user, I want to be able to leave feedback with the developer
+9. As a returning user, I want to know that my feedback has been sent

 #### Site Owner
+10. As the site owner, I want users to be able to interact with the site content with ease
+11. As the site owner, I want users to be engaged and want to return to the site
+12. As the site owner, I want users to feedback their experience with the site and any ideas for further development

 ## Design

+The site is designed to be an engaging and interactive game platform, with simple and accessible features

 ### Design Choices

 ### Colour

+Colour was kept to a minimum so as not to overload the screen when the user is playing the games.
+Using black text with a white background, contrast is kept to a minimum when the user is flipping the picture cards in the memory game.
+Color schemes for game buttons invert on hover so the user knows it is an interactive button.

 ### Fonts

+The chosen font for this site is Righteous from Google Fonts, chosen for its easy readability and playful tone.
+Arial was selected as the websafe font and Cursive as the fallback font.

 ### Structure

+The page is designed with a simple header featuring the logo icon, site name and navigation menu which is consistent across all pages.
+Below the header is a short section with an introduction to the game followed by a large game area that is the focus of the page, making both navigation of the pages and interaction with the games easily understandable and accessible.

 ### Wireframes